0luv69/Photo-Editor/README.md

 ## Features
 1) ### Remove Background:
  - Effortlessly remove backgrounds from images.
+Just In one Click
 2) ### Image Adjustment:
  - Manage Blur, Brightness, Saturation, and Contrast in images.
  - Adjust Color Hue to achieve the desired tone.